Kentucky governor calls special session on handling COVID-19

 “Now, that burden will fall in large part on the General Assembly,” Beshear said Saturday.
 “It will have to carry much of that weight to confront unpopular choices and to make decisions that balance many things, including the lives and the possible deaths of our citizens.”

-Beshear wielded sole authority to call lawmakers into special session and to set the agenda.
-At a news conference Saturday, he outlined pandemic-related issues he wants lawmakers to consider, including policies on mask-wearing and school schedules amid growing school closures brought on by virus outbreaks.
-But GOP supermajorities in both chambers will decide what measures ultimately pass.
+Beshear had sole authority to call a special session and set the agenda.
+At a news conference Saturday, he outlined pandemic issues he wants lawmakers to consider, including policies on mask-wearing and school schedules amid growing school closures due to virus outbreaks.
+But GOP House and Senate supermajorities will decide what measures ultimately pass.

+Beshear told reporters Saturday he’s had good conversations with top GOP lawmakers and that draft legislation was exchanged.

+Republican House Speaker David Osborne said the proposals offered by lawmakers were the “culmination of 18 months of research, discussion and input from groups and individuals directly engaged in responding to this pandemic.”

 Lawmakers will be asked to extend the pandemic-related state of emergency until mid-January, when the legislature would be back in regular session, Beshear said.
 They will be asked to review his virus-related executive orders and other actions by his administration, the governor said.